glutanimate/popup-dictionary/README.md

 ## Mouseover Dictionary Add-on for Anki

-This is an add-on for the spaced-repetition flashcard app [Anki](https://apps.ankiweb.net/)
+This is an add-on for the spaced-repetition flashcard app [Anki](https://apps.ankiweb.net/).
+It provides a hover dictionary for user-defined terms that are saved to a special 'Dictionary' deck.

 ### Table of Contents